sensei-hacker/inavwiki/iNavFlight-Missions.md

 Droid Planner 2 can also be downloaded from the [GitHub](https://github.com/DroidPlanner/Tower/releases/download/Droidplanner_v2.8.6_RC2/Droidplanner_v2.8.6_RC2.apk).
 It is free and released under GNU Public License v3.

-Droid Planner only supports iNav's one-way mavlink protocol.
+Droid Planner only supports iNav's one-way MAVLink protocol.
 The following telemetry data is displayed:

-Vehicle position on map, active flightmode, heading, altitude, speed.
+Vehicle position on map, active flight mode, heading, altitude, speed.

 A broken connection recovers once restored after any amount of time.
 The flight track remains on screen even when data link is broken -> lost model recovery.